IST Degree Requirements

 Academic Planning Forms

 Our advisors are available to assist you with planning your program of study.
-Please contact them early in your program to discuss your program options.
+Please contact an IST Advisor to discuss your options.

 Program Completion Checklist

-Meet GPA Requirement – To graduate with an IST degree, students must maintain a cumulative GPA of at least 2.50 in the major and a cumulative GPA of at least 2.0 on all credits counted toward the degree.
+Meet GPA Requirement – To graduate with an IST degree, students must maintain a cumulative GPA of at least 2.50 in the major and a cumulative GPA of at least 2.0 on all credits completed at UW-Milwaukee.

-Meet with your Advisor – Prior to registering for your last semester in the program, students should set an advising appointment with their advisor to confirm they have met all requirements for graduation.
+Meet with your Advisor – Each semester students should set an advising appointment with their advisor to discuss class options and review their desired graduation plan.

 Apply for Graduation – After registering for their last semester students must apply for graduation.